sabind/learn-2-code-ruby/README.md

 failures will give you an idea of what to code.

 The first spec file is about string and array manipulation.

+All Builds are tested per PR on Travis CI